 - High parity (more than 3 children born), and

-- Immune-depression due to malnutrition or other systemic diseases .
+- Immune-depression because of malnutrition or different systemic diseases.

-The Human Papillomavirus (HPV) is the most common sexually transmitted infection.
-This infection is so widespread that 79 million Americans have this infection.
-Over 35 out of the 100 types of this infection can get into a woman’s vagina, cervix, the anus, a man’s penis, and scrotum, the mouth and throat.
-Men who have been diagnosed with head and neck cancer because of this has increased in recent times.
-It takes about 10 to 30 years before it becomes developed.
-Hence the need for a pap smear screening every three to five years irrespective your sexual status.
+The Human Papillomavirus (HPV) is the commonest sexually transmitted infection.
+This infection is thus widespread that seventy-nine million Americans have this infection.
+Over thirty-five out of the one hundred varieties of this infection can get into a woman’s vagina, cervix, the anus, a man’s penis, and scrotum, the mouth, and throat.
+Men who are diagnosed with head and neck cancer owing to this has increased in recent times.
+It takes about ten to thirty years before it becomes developed.
+Hence the necessity for a Pap smear screening each 3 to 5 years no matter your sexual status.

-Sexually active women who started at a young age have a high risk of getting this cancer.
+Sexually active ladies who started at a young age have a high risk of obtaining this cancer.

-Quite a number of women who have a weak immune system are prone to cervical cancer.
+Quite a range of ladies who have a weak immune system is susceptible to cervical cancer.
+"Cervical Cancer Treatment"

-Women who have been diagnosed usually have about five years to live yet this preventable cancer can be diagnosed with Pap smear screening and HPV vaccine.
-Unfortunately, over 75% of women diagnosed with cervical cancer have never had a pap smear done before.
+This synthetic type of oestrogen is a leading reason behind cervical cancer. it's been established that women who have been diagnosed of this usually have about five years to live yet this preventable cancer can be diagnosed with Pap smear screening and the HPV vaccine.
+Unfortunately, over 75th of ladies diagnosed with cervical cancer haven't had a Pap smear done before.

-The pap smear is painless and is carried out by an obstetrician-gynaecologist.
-A pap smear test is recommended for sexually active women between the ages of 21 to 65.
-After the speculum is inserted into the vagina, the cells collected are placed under a microscope to test for cancerous tumours.
+The Pap smear is painless and is carried out by an obstetrician-gynecologist.
+A Pap smear test is usually recommended for sexually active ladies between the ages of twenty-one to sixty-five.
+After the speculum is inserted into the vagina, the cells collected are placed beneath a microscope to check for cancerous tumors.
 If a woman bleeds excessively, it signals a problem.
 However, there are exceptions.
-Quite a few number of women who have cervical cancer have undergone a pap smear screening.
+Quite a few numbers of ladies who have cervical cancer have undergone a Pap smear screening.

-Although there are debates on if a virgin should go for a pap smear or not, we recommend you consult your doctor.
+Although there are debates on if a virgin ought to go for a Pap smear or not, we tend to suggest you consult your doctor.

 Cervical Cancer Treatment

-In low resource countries, cytology-based screening programs and/or DNA typing of HPV are usually beyond the capacity of many health services.
-Visual inspection of the cervix using acetic acid (VIA) or Lugol's iodine (VILI) to highlight precancerous lesions allows identification of pre-cancerous lesions in the clinic instead of the laboratory.
-With adequate training, any health care provider, including doctors, nurses, or nurse-midwives, can effectively perform the procedure .
-Different studies have demonstrated that using VIA, trained physicians and other providers correctly identified between 45% and 79% of women at high risk of developing cervical cancer.
+In low resource countries, cytology-based screening programs and/or DNA typing of HPV are sometimes beyond the capability of many health services.
+Visual examination of the cervix using acetic acid (VIA) or Lugol's iodine (VILI) to spotlight precancerous lesions permits identification of pre-cancerous lesions in the clinic rather than the laboratory.
+With adequate coaching, any health care provider, together with doctors, nurses, or nurse-midwives, can effectively perform the procedure.
+Various studies have proven that using VIA, trained physicians and other providers correctly identified between 45% and 79% of women at high risk of developing cervical cancer.

-Conventionally, Pap smear, combined with treatment of cervical pre-cancerous lesions and early-stage cancer, has been successful in preventing up to 80% of invasive cervical cancer cases in the developed world.
-In developing countries, however, high rates of cervical cancer mortality still persist due to lack of effective screening programs and low uptake of Pap smear testing.
-Newer technologies such as the HPV/DNA test (QIAGEN, Gaithersburg, MD, USA), cervicovaginal self-sampling, and HPV vaccination have the potential to increase screening and reduce cervical cancer in developing countries .
+Pap smear when combined with treatment of pre-cervical cancer and early-stage cancer, has been successful in preventing up to 80% of invasive cervical cancer cases in the developed world.
+Also in developing nations, high rates of cervical cancer mortality still persist due to lack of effective screening programs and low uptake of Pap smear testing.
+Newer technologies such as the HPV/DNA test (QIAGEN, Gaithersburg, MD, USA), cervicovaginal self-sampling, and HPV vaccination have the potential to increase screening and reduce cervical cancer in developing countries.

-However, awareness about new screening and cervical cancer prevention methods remains low among most women, with studies recording almost no awareness of HPV infection, HPV screening and adolescent vaccination for the prevention of future disease in rural areas.
+However, awareness concerning new screening and cervical cancer prevention methods remains low among most ladies, with studies recording almost no awareness of HPV infection, HPV screening and adolescent vaccination for the prevention of future disease in rural areas.

 - Cervical cancer continues to be a public health problem in Africa, but screening using VIA (Visual inspection of the cervix using acetic acid) is practical and feasible even in rural settings.
 Implementation of cervical cancer screening in all eligible women should be a national priority.